Ekkehard-Schulze/precision-temperature-logger/README.md

     * ADT7420 (precision temperature, but inferior to TMP117A)

-&emsp;&emsp;This firmware is complex and requires selecting sensors by uncommenting '#define' statements <br />&emsp;&emsp;in the C source code.
-However, the sensors are auto-detected and types can be mixed.
+&emsp;&emsp;This firmware is more complicated and requires selecting sensors by uncommenting '#define' statements <br />&emsp;&emsp;in the C source code.
+The selected sensors are auto-detected and sensor types can be mixed.